37 Filipino Foods to Try in 2025

 10. Tokwa’t Baboy

 Tokwa’t baboy is a savory Filipino food made with deep-fried tofu, boiled pork belly and boiled pork ears.
-The tofu and pork are simmered in or served alongside a sauce of vinegar, pork broth, soy sauce, onions and red chili pepper.
+The tofu and pork are simmered in or served alongside a sauce of vinegar, pork broth, soy sauce, onions and red chile pepper.

 Tokwa’t baboy is usually served as a side dish or as pulutan, similar to Spanish tapas.
 However, some people may also enjoy having tokwa’t baboy as an entrée alongside other Filipino food staples, like rice or porridge.